Level 1 Universities in Australia: Acceptance Rates, Cost, and Courses 2026

 7. University of Western Australia (UWA)

-Founded in 1911, the University of Western Australia is the state's oldest university and a member of the prestigious Group of Eight.
-Ranked 77th in the QS World University Rankings 2026, UWA is recognized for its research-intensive programs and strong industry connections.
-Situated in Perth, the university provides students with a blend of academic rigor and a relaxed coastal lifestyle.
+Founded in 1911, the University of Western Australia (UWA) is Western Australia’s oldest university and a Group of Eight member.
+It ranks 77th globally in the QS World University Rankings 2026 and is recognised for research-led programs and strong industry engagement, particularly in science, engineering, and environmental studies.

 Let’s look at some of the key features of the University of Western Australia (UWA):